MovieSidekick/SidekickApp/Readme.md

 A cookie created with Angular-Cookies will be created on login and will expire once users logout.

+Signup Page

+Users can create an account by submitting a user name, email address, and password.
+Once they've created an account, they're redirected to the Login Page.

+Login Page

+Users login by submitting their email address and password.
+Upon logging in, they're redirected to the Home Page.

 Home Page

 Users can read most recent movie reviews by users that are listed across two colums.
 Review listings show the following: user profile pic, user name, user rating,thumbnail of movie poster, title, actors, and a few lines of their review.
-Users can click on the review to read the full review.
+Users can click on the review to read the other user's full review.

-In the side bar, users can see the top ten-rated movies, as well as a list of new releases.
+In the side bar, users can see the top ten highested-rated movies, as well as a list of new releases.

+Movies Page

+Users can see the most recent movie reviews by other users, which display the following:  thumbnail, genre, title, actors, user-rating, and user-comments.
+By clicking on the review, users are redirected to the Movie Page for that title.

 Movie Page

+Users can view details about an individual movie by clicking on the Movie Page.
+These details include: image, title, actors, rotten-tomatoes-rating, critics-rating, user-rating, genre, and running-time.

+The Movie Page includes links to find theaters where the movie is playing locally or where users can stream the movie now.

+Users can add/edit a review of this movie from this page.

+Reviews of this movie by other users are listed below.

 My Movies Page

+Users can see a list of the movies they've reviwed, which shows the following information: thumbnail, title, actors, average-rating, and user-rating.

-Users can view, edit, and delete the movies they have rated and/or reviewed.
+Users can edit and delete the movies they have rated and/or reviewed.

 Profile Page

-Users can edit their details on the Profile Page.
+Any user can see another user's profile by clicking on their user-name.
+The Profile Page displays the following: user-name, profile-pic (image URL), and email.
+It also lists the most recent movie reviews the user has submitted.

+A user can edit his/her own profile information, including password.

 Resources: